GuoShi28/CBDNet/README.md

 **Q&A:** Why CBDNet can not process some high-noisy photos captured by my own?

 A: The main reason is the JPEG compression.
 For uncompression images even with really high noise under low light condition, CBDNet can remove noise very effectively.
-Even though we consider JPEG compression on CBDNet, our CBDNet(JPEG) model can only handle jpeg images with normal noise level, e.g., Nam.
+Even though we consider JPEG compression on CBDNet, our CBDNet(JPEG) model can only handle jpeg images with normal noise level, e.g., Nam or JPEG compression quality is high.

 I capture some high-noisy images using DLSR camera.
 Images are stored in both *uncompressed* and *JPEG* format.
 The denoising results are shown below.
 ![](figs/results.png)